How to Film Interviews on a Smartphone

 Step 9.
 Start Recording with Confidence

-Bring energy to your questions.
-Enthusiasm draws out lively responses, while a flat delivery risks dull answers.
-Film in the highest quality your phone supports.
-Ask open-ended questions to encourage detailed stories.
+Film in the highest quality your phone supports that your workflow can handle comfortably.
+Ask open ended questions to encourage detailed stories.
 Break the interview into shorter clips for manageable files and easier uploads.
-Grab extra B-roll of the surroundings to enrich the edit.
-Most sessions wrap in 30-60 minutes.
+Grab extra B roll of the surroundings to enrich the edit.
+Most sessions wrap in 30 to 60 minutes.
 Afterwards, edit on the phone itself with capable apps, or transfer to a computer for finer tweaks.
-Add text overlays, music, and subtle colour adjustments to finish strong.
+Add overlays and music only after you are happy with the clarity of the interview itself.

 Step 10.
 Wardrobe and Final Touches

-Quick iPhone Interview Checklist
+Quick Smartphone Interview Checklist

-Step Task Details
+Task Details

 Nigel Camp